 It’s easy to reach for ice cream or popsicles, but what about the childhood favorite – snow cones?!
 Even as an adult I enjoy eating snow cones, and so do my kiddos.

-Making this fresh cherry vanilla snow cone syrup is easy too.
+Making this healthy snow cone syrup is easy too.
 Making the syrup with fresh cherries is so different than the cherry flavored stuff found in stores.
 Homemade tastes fresh, and the added vanilla gives the syrup even more flavor.

 What are the benefits of eating cherries?